artsy/artsy.github.io/_posts/2018-06-02-GraphQL-Stitching.markdown

 })
 ```

+This one is interesting, we _don't_ want the version of `Artist` and `Artwork` from Gravity's GraphQL
+implementation - because the hand-rolled `Artwork` and `Artist` types which lives in the source code of Metaphysics
+right now is a combination of many sources, and front-end-client specific code.
+If we allowed the `Artist` or
+`Artwork` to overwrite the existing implementations it would be a massively breaking change.

 #### Merging Schemas

 There are two classes of schemas involved in our stitching.
 Local Schemas, which is our existing schema (e.g. the